Examining the end of inflation with primordial black holes mass distribution and gravitational waves: Introduction

 Several mechanisms have been suggested along with this direction.
-One is flattening the potential and using the ultra slow-roll inflation to enhance the primordial power spectrum at the scales of interest for PBH formation \cite{Garcia-Bellido:2017mdw,Germani:2017bcs}.
+For example, two-field inflationary models with a large non-canonical kinetic coupling which induces two stages of inflation.
+In such models, at the transition between the two stages, the isocurvature perturbations temporary become tachyonic and leads to an enhancement of the power spectrum \cite{Braglia:2020eai}.
+Another approach is flattening the potential and using the ultra slow-roll inflation to enhance the primordial power spectrum at the scales of interest for PBH formation \cite{Garcia-Bellido:2017mdw,Germani:2017bcs}.
 Although this mechanism has been used, for example, in the context of Large Volume Scenario (LVS) inflation \cite{Cicoli:2018asa} to explain the origin of PBHs in the mass range $10^{-17}-10^{-13}~ M_{\odot}$, there are claims in the literature \cite{Motohashi:2017kbs} that it is difficult to go beyond $\mathcal{P}_{{}_S} \simeq 10^{-4}$ for the scales relevant within this mass range.
 This is not suitable for PBH formation during inflation \cite{Germani:2018jgr}, which even in the case of broad enhancement requires $\mathcal{P}_{{}_S}\simeq 10^{-2}$.